January 12, 2018

 The best answer is A – cryoglobulinemia.

-The photographs show a membranoproliferative glomerulonephritis with numerous hyaline thrombi.
+The photographs show membranoproliferative glomerulonephritis with numerous hyaline thrombi.
 The hyaline thrombi stain for IgM, IgA, kappa, and lambda.
 The best diagnosis is cryoglobulinemia.
 IgA nephropathy is a consideration, but IgA nephropathy typically has mesangial staining and usually no hyaline thrombi.
-Post-infectious glomerulonephritis is an exudative glomerulonephritis which has subepithelial humps by EM, but no hyaline thrombi.
-A thrombotic microangiopathy displays a different glomerular pattern of injury and has acellular closure of capillary walls, mesangiolysis, and no hyaline thrombi.
+Post-infectious glomerulonephritis is an exudative glomerulonephritis that has subepithelial humps by EM, but no hyaline thrombi.
+Thrombotic microangiopathy displays a different glomerular pattern of injury and has acellular closure of capillary walls, mesangiolysis, and no hyaline thrombi.